AlexBocken/mykb/docs/weechat.md

 ```
 Keep in mind that this will disable notifications for the current buffer at all times.
 Move to the first buffer or an irrelevant one to still get reliable notifications

-See the [Github page](https://github.com/s3rvac/weechat-notify-send) for more configuration options.
+See the [gitHub page](https://github.com/s3rvac/weechat-notify-send) for more configuration options.